Pairwise Covariates-adjusted Block Model for Community Detection

-In this example, we conducted three community detection experiments.
-In each experiment, out of the three nodal covariates (school, ethnicity, and gender), one was viewed as the proxy for the ``true" underlying community, and community detection was carried out by using the pairwise covariates constructed using the other two covariates.
-For gender, school, and ethnicity, we created indicator variables to represent whether the corresponding covariate values were the same for the pair of nodes.
+In this example, we conducted two community detection experiments.
+In each experiment, out of the two nodal covariates, school and ethnicity, one was viewed as the proxy for the ``true" underlying community, and community detection was carried out using the pairwise covariates constructed with other covariates.
+For school and ethnicity, we created indicator variables to represent whether the corresponding covariate values were the same for the pair of nodes.
 For example, if two students come from the same school, the corresponding pairwise covariate equals 1; if they have different genders, the corresponding pairwise covariate equals 0.
-Also, we considered the number of nominated friends in all experiments and grade for predicting ethnicity and gender.
-For number of nominated friends, we used $\log(n_i+1)+\log(n_j+1)$ as one pairwise covariate, where $n_i$ is the number of nominated friends for the $i$-th student. ``+1" was used here because some students didn't nominate anyone.
-More specifically, consider the experiment where school is the targeted community to be learned by the model.
+We also considered the number of nominated friends in all experiments and grades for predicting ethnicity and gender.
+For the number of nominated friends, we used $\log(n_i+1)+\log(n_j+1)$ as one pairwise covariate, where $n_i$ is the number of nominated friends by the $i$-th student.
+We added "+1" because some students did not nominate anyone.
 For grades, we used the absolute difference to form a pairwise covariate.
-Using random initial community labels, we derived the estimates $\hat{\boldsymbol{\gamma}}$ in each experiment.
+Using random initial community labels, we computed the estimates $\hat{\boldsymbol{\gamma}}$ in each experiment.
 In Tables~\ref{tab:inf1} and~\ref{tab:inf2}, we show respectively the estimates when school and ethnicity are taken as the targeted community.